FXAA Board of Directors and Scientific & Research Committee

-Graham’s son James is a young adult with Fragile X syndrome.
+Graham’s son James is an adult with Fragile X syndrome.
 Graham re-joined the Board in May 2016, having previously served as a director and President of the Association.
 Graham has also served on the board of Duke of Edinburgh Awards, and Life Be In It (NT).
 He is a current member of the Australian Institute of Company Directors.
 Graham spent the majority of his career in the Air Force and now serves as a business manager within the Department of Defence.
 Graham also volunteers with Special Olympics Queensland as a basketball coach for one of the Brisbane teams.
 In his spare time he enjoys gardening, cultural events, catching up with friends or just being with his wife Amanda.
 He is an amateur artist who enjoys doing landscapes and portraits in oils.
 Graham is based in Brisbane.

 In 2011 Nyleta’s first child was diagnosed with Fragile X syndrome, at the age of 2.
 The family had no Fragile X diagnosis prior to that and subsequently her daughter and nephew were diagnosed with Fragile X syndrome, and Nyleta, her mother and sister were all diagnosed as carriers of the Fragile X premutation.
 In the past few years her mother has now developed FXTAS, the Fragile X-associated Tremor Ataxia syndrome.
 As the member of a family that has been impacted in so many ways by Fragile X, Nyleta has chosen to become actively involved with increasing awareness of Fragile X-associated disorders, the impact of NDIS, and providing FX families with better support and medical assistance.
 Prior to becoming the mother of 3 children Nyleta worked in the IT industry in Australia, Canada and the USA for nearly 20 years.
 But the role of being a mother is now her focus and by far the most rewarding achievement in her life.
 Nyleta is based in Brisbane.